simplocms/docs/docs/core/helpers.md

 **`Functions::valuesToAssocArray(...$values): array`**

-The `valuesToAssocArray` method encapsulated values into associative array.
+The `valuesToAssocArray` method encapsulated values into an associative array.
 The `$values` parameter is mandatory and accepts either array or scalar values.

 Return example:
 ```php